 If possible these should be submitted with an application form:

-- one academic and one work reference on official headed paper;
+- one academic or work reference on official headed paper;

 - copies of academic transcripts;